-ELECTION OF ELEVEN DIRECTORS
+ELECTION OF NINE DIRECTORS

-Our Nominating and Governance Committee has nominated all of the current members of the Board of Directors to stand for re-election at this year's Annual Meeting.
-We are proposing that our shareholders elect all of such nominees.
+Our Nominating and Governance Committee has nominated (1) eight of the current members of the Board of Directors to stand for re-election at this year's Annual Meeting and (2) one person who has not previously been a member of the Board of Directors to stand for first-time election at this year's Annual Meeting.
+We are proposing that our shareholders elect all of the nine nominees.

-Accordingly, our Board unanimously recommends you vote FOR the election of each of the eleven nominees listed below:
+Accordingly, our Board unanimously recommends you vote FOR the election of each of the nine nominees listed below:

 Hugo Bagué

 Colin Dyer

-Darryl Hartley-Leonard

-DeAnne Julius
+Dame DeAnne Julius

+Kate S. Lavelle

 Ming Lu

-Lauralee E. Martin

 Martin H. Nesbitt

 Sheila A. Penrose

 David B. Rickard

 Roger T. Staubach

-Thomas C. Theobald

-We provide biographical information for each of the nominees above under the caption "Directors and Corporate Officers."
-If re-elected, these Directors will serve one-year terms until Jones Lang LaSalle's Annual Meeting of Shareholders in 2013 and until their successors are elected and qualify, or until their earlier death, resignation, retirement, disqualification or removal.
+If re-elected, these Directors will serve one-year terms until Jones Lang LaSalle's Annual Meeting of Shareholders in 2014 and until their successors are elected and qualify, or until their earlier death, resignation, retirement, disqualification or removal.